Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 | Opening match ticket | Use official FIFA ticketing first and avoid building a trip around screenshots or unclear transfer promises. | ticket safety, payment, travel insurance |

-| Hotel area | Compare Roma-Condesa, Polanco, Centro Historico, Coyoacan, Tlalpan, and southern-city access by trip style. | hotels, tours, booking platforms |
+| Refundable hotel area | Compare Roma-Condesa, Polanco, Centro Historico, Coyoacan, Tlalpan, and southern-city access by refund rules, first-night plans, and stadium route. | hotels, tours, booking platforms |

 | Arrival plan | Plan airport arrival, luggage, traffic, altitude, payment method, and first transfer before booking tight schedules. | airport transfer, eSIM, luggage, insurance |

-| Matchday route | Recheck official transport, stadium access, traffic, and safety guidance before matchday. | transit apps, rideshare, local guides |
+| Stadium route | Recheck official transport, stadium access, traffic, entry timing, and post-match return route before matchday. | transit apps, rideshare, local guides |

 Booking Rules